Zoroki110/MIID-subnet/docs/miner.md

 - Python 3.10 or higher
 - A Bittensor wallet with TAO for registration
-- A local LLM via Ollama (default: llama3.1:latest)
+- A local LLM via Ollama (default: gpt-3.5-turbo via Chutes API)
 - Sufficient storage for model weights (~10GB or more depending on model)
 - At least 8GB RAM (16GB+ recommended)
 - Open port 8091 for validator communication ([Network Setup Guide](network_setup.md))